Publications

 The The Development of Law in Early Chinese Political Philosophy

-In Brook Ziporyn and Stephen C. Walker, Eds., Routledge Companion to Chinese Philosophy, New York: Routledge, forthcoming.
+In Brook Ziporyn and Stephen C. Walker, Eds., Routledge Companion to Chinese Philosophy, New York: Routledge, forthcoming 2025.
 This chapter examines the development of the role of law in the early Chinese philosophical corpus.
 It argues that Confucians were not as anti-law as often portrayed, many Legalists were not primarily concerned with the power of the ruler, and neither thought of the value of law as arising from its being a command of the ruler.
 For the vast majority of early Chinese philosophical texts, the benefits of the law were understood as arising, in part at least, from its naturalistic sources.
 To the extent that laws were seen as effective, they bore a necessary relationship to a range of underlying patterns in the natural world.

 The Dao of Han Fei

-In Justin Tiwald, ed., Oxford Handbook of Chinese Philosophy, Oxford: Oxford University Press, forthcoming.
+In Justin Tiwald, ed., Oxford Handbook of Chinese Philosophy, Oxford: Oxford University Press, forthcoming 2025.
 Most investigations of the great pre-Qin political philosopher Han Fei begin their analysis of his thought by investigating three facets of his philosophy: law, positional power, and administrative techniques.
 While understanding these concepts is essential to understanding Han Fei’s thought, beginning with them and interpreting them in light Han Fei’s predecessors to whom their origin is often attributed may lead us to an inaccurate understanding of Han Fei’s thought as a whole.
 This chapter argues that in order to understand Han Fei’s political philosophy, it is essential to come to a deeper understanding of his conception of the dao (way) and how it undergirds this philosophy.
 In this preliminary attempt to understand Han Fei’s conception of the dao, I argue that he sees this dao as underlying all natural and human processes and that his advice to the ruler about the various methods, laws, and techniques that are appropriate are all aimed in ensuring that the members of the community act in the ways that will best ensure the community’s survival, particularly in instances in which the members would otherwise be disinclined to so act.
 Han Fei, then, uses his conception of the dao as the basis for constructing a mechanical bureaucratic and legal leviathan to which the ruler plays the role of the phantom oiler.
 Emulating the cosmic dao while at the same time tying all his tools back to this dao, the ruler remains a mysterious figure, one whose image is made all the more awesome by the inevitability of his reactions to those within the state whose actions do not accord with his conception of the dao.

 Early Chinese Political Realists: From Shen Buhai to Han Fei

 In Selusi Ambrogio and David Rogacz, eds.
 Chinese Philosophy and Its Thinkers, Volume 1: Chinese Ancient and Early Imperial Philosophy.
-London: Bloomsbury Academic, forthcoming, 2024, 133-148.
+London: Bloomsbury Academic, 2024, 133-148.
 This chapter focuses on a particular strand of thought in classical Chinese political theory that has often come under the umbrella of the term “Legalism,” a translation of the Chinese term fajia法家.
 While its exact boundaries vary, depending on who is using the term the Han Shu, lists the works of Shen Buhai 申不害, Shang Yang 商鞅, Shen Dao 慎到, and Han Fei 韓非 under the fajialabel, though it was compiled several hundred years after their deaths.
 My primary goal here is to examine strands of what we might think of as political realism in the early Chinese traditions.
 While they certainly do not speak with one voice, the texts and fragments that purport to record the ideas of Shen Buhai, Shen Dao, Shang Yang, and Han Fei do share an approach to political theorizing.
 They all seem to take the strength and security of the state as foundational and all else to be instrumentally valuable insofar as it benefits this goal.
 Furthermore, they share similar, though not identical, conceptions both of the content of human dispositions and the plausibility of altering these dispositions.
 They also all see their task as in part to develop a set of tools that will allow them to create a system that can reliably ensure the safety, stability, and strength of the state without having to depend on the ruler possessing particular traits or characteristics. in doing so, these thinkers diverge a range of morally infused trends in early Chinese political theory to develop what they all argue is a more achievable political methodology rooted in the realities of the limitations placed upon us by the world around us and our own dispositions.

 Morality vs. Impartial Standards in the Shenzi Fragments